-- Records relating to individuals who are employed by the Monterey Institute that are made and maintained in the normal course of business and relate exclusively to individuals in their capacity as employees.
+- Records relating to individuals who are employed by the Middlebury Institute that are made and maintained in the normal course of business and relate exclusively to individuals in their capacity as employees.

 - Records relating to a student that are (1) created or maintained by a physician, psychiatrist, psychologist, or other recognized professional acting in his or her professional capacity or assisting in a paraprofessional capacity; (2) used solely in connection with the provision of treatment to the student; and (3) not disclosed to anyone other than individuals providing such treatment (or to a physician or other appropriate professional of the student's choice).

-- Records created and maintained by the Monterey Institute in connection with its Campus Security Department for law enforcement purposes.
+- Records created and maintained by the Middlebury Institute in connection with its Campus Security Department for law enforcement purposes.

 C. " Directory Information"

-The Monterey Institute determines the following to be student "directory information" which may be available to the public if the student has not restricted its release:
+The Middlebury Institute determines the following to be student "directory information" which may be available to the public if the student has not restricted its release:

-- Home address (while enrolled at the Monterey Institute)
+- Home address (while enrolled at the Institute)

 - College address